KrzysztofPawlak/Pat2021_Krzysztof_Pawlak_Java/README.md

 example: `localhost:8080/history`

-## The following endpoints are available only in database mode
+## The following 2 endpoints are only available when logs as stored as files:

 ## LIST OF FILES - GET